 If accepted into a residency program, a non-refundable deposit of $200 is required to hold a space in the program.
 We offer a full tuition scholarship for a one-year commitment to the Residency or Supervisory CPE Programs.

-Rev. Yuko Uesugi is the Director of ACPE Clinical Pastoral Education and Associate Director of the Spiritual Care Department.
+Rev. Yuko Uesugi is the Director of ACPE Clinical Pastoral Education (CPE) and Interim Director of the Spiritual Care Department.
 She is an ACPE Certified Educator and an ordained Elder of the United Methodist Church (UMC).
-She completed the ACPE internship and residency programs at UCLA Medical Center in Westwood and Santa Monica.
+She completed the ACPE internship and residency programs at UCLA Westwood and Santa Monica Hospital.
 She is a native of Japan, and came to the U.S. in 1996 in order to pursue her theological education.
 She holds her B.A. in Business Administration from Aoyama Gakuin University in Tokyo, Japan and M.Div.
 Degree from Fuller Theological Seminary in Pasadena, California.
-Rev. Uesugi has chaplaincy experience in cardiology, psychiatry, oncology, and general hospital ministry and management experience of the Spiritual Care Department at UCLA Medical Center, Santa Monica.
+Rev. Uesugi has chaplaincy experience in cardiology, psychiatry, oncology, and general hospital ministry and management experience of the Spiritual Care Department at UCLA Santa Monica Medical Center.

-CPE Programs are offered at two sites: Ronald Reagan UCLA Medical Center (in Westwood) and UCLA Medical Center, Santa Monica.
+CPE Programs are offered at two sites: Ronald Reagan UCLA Medical Center in Westwood and UCLA Santa Monica Medical Center in Santa Monica.

 The Ronald Reagan UCLA Medical Center is the cornerstone of the network of health care facilities known as UCLA Health.
 Licensed for 530 beds, it is a world-renowned teaching and acute care facility where treatment is provided for a full range of medical conditions from neonatal care to geriatric medicine.
 In addition, Ronald Reagain UCLA Medical Center is one of the world's largest organ transplant centers and one of the nation's leading hospitals for bone marrow transplantation.
 There are specialized intensive care units, state-of-the-art operating suites, a Level I Trauma Center and a comprehensive oncology department.
 It is rated the best medical center in the West.
 Ronald Reagan UCLA Medical Center also includes: